technical details:

 - Bit parts and extras.

 - (1.)
-One man and 2 women buying the darkened glass.
+One man, who appears to be Ham Kinsey, and two women buying the darkened glass.

 - (2.)
 The window washer whose ladder Farina avoids walking under.